-The bill amends Florida Statutes to enhance the rights of correctional probation officers regarding the carrying of concealed firearms.
-It specifies that these officers, along with law enforcement and correctional officers, have the right to carry concealed firearms during off-duty hours at the discretion of their superior officers.
-The bill also allows correctional probation officers to perform certain law enforcement functions under limited circumstances and revises the definitions of "qualified law enforcement officer" and "qualified retired law enforcement officer" to include correctional probation officers.
-Additionally, it establishes that the appointing agency may impose limitations on the carrying of concealed firearms during off-duty hours and requires superior officers to file a statement with the governing body if they direct officers to carry concealed firearms while off duty.
+The bill amends Florida Statutes to expand the rights of correctional probation officers regarding the carrying of concealed firearms.
+Specifically, it allows correctional probation officers to carry concealed firearms during off-duty hours at the discretion of their superior officers and authorizes them to perform certain law enforcement functions under limited circumstances.
+The bill also revises the definitions of "qualified law enforcement officer" and "qualified retired law enforcement officer" to include correctional probation officers.
+Additionally, it stipulates that the appointing or employing agency may impose limitations on the carrying of concealed firearms by these officers during off-duty hours.

 H 383 c1: 790.0655